I caught up with a pal earlier in the week who said, “the days are longer and the months shorter”. I couldn’t agree more. Time is flying.

 One from last week I thought worth sharing was UK’s Caura launching a new insurance product which enables users to search and select a quote within the app, and purchase cover in less than a minute.

-Another nice bit of innovation comes from IMS.
-It’s a little niche but massively relevant in the word of homogeneous telematics apps.
+Another nice bit of accelerated innovation comes from IMS.
+Accelerated innovation is a little niche but massively relevant in the world of homogeneous telematics apps.

 They’ve launched One App, a new development framework (see video below).
 The long and short is an insurer can now build telematics capability into their in-market app whilst providing a customised experience to build engagement and loyalty.